tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 If none of your frequency lists have data for a word, it's probably better not to mine it.

+In the beginning it will be impossible to mine every sentence you come across each day.
+You're going to have to choose when to stop adding new cards to Anki.
+Choose your daily sentence quota.
+Once you reach it, stop collecting new sentences and continue immersing freely.
+Continue paying attention to your immersion during this time.

+Setting the daily qouta will quickly become unnecessary as your comprehension of the language improves.

 ## Card template

 Refer to [Discussing various card templates](discussing-various-card-templates.html)